The birth of Egypt

 Diametrical signs are really like two sides of the same coin—they are concerned with identical issues but are just oriented in opposite directions.
 Both houses are concerned with creativity, progress and expression yet approach them quite differently: Leo deals with these issues from a PERSONAL standpoint while Aquarius addresses these concerns from a COLLECTIVE point of view.
 As we enter this new age we will revisit many of the same dramas from our past albeit from a contrary perspective.

-Over 11,000 years ago Egypt was subject to the great deluges.
-The glaciers were melting and the Earth was coming to life after a long ice age—it was a time of rebirth and renewal.
-This was due to the new active cycle of the Sun which would even result in the Nile changing direction.
-These torrential rains would also leave their erosional legacy around the Sphinx enclosure and reveal that this monument was built before the pyramids.
-It was a time of profound conjunction between Leo and Aquarius: for “barbarians” to have measured time in this monumental way takes a level of sophistication that boggles the mind.
+Over 11,000 years ago Egypt was subject to the deluges.
+The glaciers were melting and the Earth was coming to life after a long ice age—it was a time of rebirth.
+This was due to the new active cycle of the Sun which would even result in the Nile flowing north and not west.
+These torrential rains would also leave their erosional legacy around the Sphinx enclosure and imply that it was built before the pyramids.
+For “barbarians” to have measured time in this way takes a level of sophistication that boggles the mind.

-Above: Seshat was built at a time of extreme precipitation and climate change
+Above: the Sphinx was built at a time of extreme precipitation and climate change

 Four Sothic cycles later in 3,281 BCE this pre-dynastic period would come to an end and Egypt would take its first steps towards unification.
-As the First Dynasty emerged however, the gods themselves would be muddied as the Nile deviated from the Milky Way—even the Sphinx would devolve from a leopardess to a lion.
-The Feast of the Tail would obscure the real reason why pharaohs were depicted this way as esoteric Egypt slowly became exoteric Egypt.
-Over thousands of years the climate transitioned from wet to dry and the country became a caricature of itself.
+As the First Dynasty emerged however, the gods themselves would be muddied as the Nile deviated from the Milky Way.
+As esoteric Egypt became exoteric Egypt, the climate transitioned from wet to dry and the culture moved from matriarchal to patriarchal.
+Eventually, the country became a caricature of itself.
 As John Anthony West put it:

 Egyptian civilisation was not a development, it was a legacy.